 To further explore the underlying mechanism of the phenomenon, we also carry out DEM simulations to obtain more data and details.
 Following Zhou et al. \cite{Zhou2017} and Zou et al. \cite{Zou2020}, the LMGC90 software implementation of the contact dynamics method is used.
 The particles, interacting through a dense granular flow, are treated as perfectly rigid and inelastic.
-Contact dissipation is modelled in terms of friction coefficient between particles $\mu_p$ and with the walls $\mu_w$.
-Following Pournin et al.\cite{POU07}, we set $\mu_p=\mu_w=\mu$ to simplify the notation.
+Contact dissipation is modeled in terms of a friction coefficient between particles $\mu_p$ and between particles and the walls $\mu_w$.
+Following Pournin et al. \cite{POU07}, we set $\mu_p=\mu_w=\mu$ to simplify the notation.

-In DEM simulations, the two-dimensional vertical pipe (Fig.\ref{Figure1:silo}(b)) consists of a tube of height $H$ and width $D$.
-The vertical pipe is initially filled with $N$ particles of diameter $d=10~mm$ or $d=12~mm$.
-To mimic the experiment, the granular column is prepared by randomly depositing particles in the closed vertical pipe, which minimises the gravitational potential.
-Simulations are run with a time step $\delta t=5 \cdot 10^{-4}$~s for the number of time steps $N_s$ larger than $2000$ to ensure the complete passage of all particles in the unclogging scenario.
-The initial volume fraction $\phi_b$ and the clogging probability $J_N$ are determined using the same method as that employed in the experiment.
-When clogging occurs, the simulation stops and the physical quantities(angle and forces) are registered.
-The parameters considered in this study are given in supplemental material\cite{supplementary}.